Found this on Facebook. .. had to pass it on!

 A middle-aged female doctor on the autism spectrum

-My journey to better health and wellness using a plant based diet
+My journey to defeating Candida and promoting health and wellness using a mostly plant based diet.

 life with an aspie husband